codevise/snaps/README.md

 ## Basics

 Snaps maintains a table of "named pointers" called Tags to other models.
-Implemented as a polimorphic association.
+Implemented as a polymorphic association.
 Revisions are kept in the original table and identified by a `perma_id` field.

 Snaps provides methods to create copies (snapshots) of models and tag these snapshots as needed.